 Hellebores are typically woodland edge plants.
 They thrive in rich, moisture-retentive soil but struggle in boggy and wet conditions.
 Most will tolerate full sun to almost full shade.
-They lend themselves to naturalistic schemes and informal plantings, and are perfect partners for early-flowering bulbs, pulmonarias and evergreen ferns.
+They lend themselves to naturalistic schemes and informal plantings, and are perfect partners for early-flowering spring bulbs, pulmonarias and evergreen ferns.
 The colours of their sepals are multifarious, from the softest woodpigeon grey to pale apricot or damson, and from leaf green to the deepest black or pure white.
 They can be striped or spotted, picotee or plain, double or anemone-centred or simply single.
 Almost all of them have evolved methods of successful procreation.

 There are fewer pollinators around when hellebores are in flower, but the blooms bear rich nectar and lots of pollen, making them an instant hit for hungry bumblebees.
 Most hellebores have downward-facing flowers.
 Not only does this protect the pollen from winter rains but it also offers shelter to the attendant insect while it feeds.
 One of the most alluring aspects of growing hellebores is the way in which you have to participate with them, gently turning up their faces to appreciate the uniqueness of each individual.

 Hellebores also make great cut flowers – simply snip off flower heads and float in a shallow bowl of water.